hidde2727/CheatSheet/git.md

 git clone https://github.com/{YourUsername}/{YourProjectName}.git
 ```

-## Setting git information
+## Setting your git information
-Please note that setting your git username and email will expose both to the internet (If you are also using GitHub) <br>
+**Please note that setting your git username and email will expose both to the internet** (If you are also using GitHub) <br>
-So please use only your first name and you can use the [GitHub private email](https://docs.github.com/en/account-and-profile/how-tos/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address)<br>
+So please use only your first name and use the [GitHub private email](https://docs.github.com/en/account-and-profile/how-tos/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address)<br>
 The private email will look something like: 93196280+hidde2727@users.noreply.github.com
 ```shell
 git config --global user.name "Your name"